-Here’s how a cold air return vent looks like:
+Here’s what a cold air return vent looks like:

 When we figure out how many CFM does our furnace output, we have to match that output with CFM input.
-Here is where the number of cold air vents come in:
+Here is where the number of cold air vents comes in:

 A typical return vent is 16 inches by 20 inches, according to Hunker.
 It includes the cold return air duct grille.
 If you consult the duct CFM sizing chart, you can quickly figure out that a 16×20 inch can handle about 1,500 CFM airflow.